Road trip on Historic U.S. Route 66 to Santa Monica, California

 Santa Monica: End-Point of Route 66

-The route was later extended to the intersection of Lincoln and Olympic boulevards in Santa Monica, about one mile from the Pacific Ocean.
+The extended route was at the intersection of Lincoln and Olympic boulevards in Santa Monica, about one mile from the Pacific Ocean.
 This is often referred to as the official ending point of Route 66.

 Mels Drive-In